What is RSV?

 References:

-AREXVY (Respiratory Syncytial Virus Vaccine, Adjuvanted) is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus RSV-A and RSV-B subtypes in adults 60 years of age and older.
+AREXVY (Respiratory Syncytial Virus Vaccine, Adjuvanted) is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus RSV-A and RSV-B subtypes in adults 60 years of age and older, and in adults 50 through 59 years of age who are at increased risk of RSV disease.
 AREXVY is a prescription medicine; it is not funded and charges will apply.
-A single dose (0.5 mL) contains 120 micrograms of RSVPreF3 antigen adjuvanted with AS01E, composed of the plant extract Quillaja saponaria Molina, fraction 21 (QS-21) (25 micrograms) and 3-O-desacyl-4'-monophosphoryl lipid A (MPL) from Salmonella minnesota (25 micrograms).
-AREXVY should not be administered if you are hypersensitive to any component of this vaccine.
-AREXVY has risks and benefits - ask your doctor if AREXVY is right for you.
+A single dose (0.5 mL) contains 120 micrograms of RSVPreF3 antigen adjuvanted with AS01E, composed of the plant extract Quillaja saponaria Molina, fraction 21 (QS-21) (25 micrograms) and 3-O-desacyl-4’-monophosphoryl lipid A (MPL) from Salmonella minnesota (25 micrograms).
+AREXVY should not be administered if you are allergic to any component of this vaccine.
+AREXVY has risks and benefits – ask your doctor if AREXVY is right for you.
 Use strictly as directed.
 Side effects include: joint pain, injection site reactions including pain, swelling and redness, headache, runny nose, fatigue, fever and chills.
 This is not a full list.
 Vaccination with AREXVY may not fully protect all vaccine recipients.
 If you have side effects, see your doctor, pharmacist or healthcare professional.
-Normal doctor's charges apply.
+Normal doctor’s charges apply.
 Additional product information and Consumer Medicine Information (CMI) is available at www.medsafe.govt.nz.
-Trademarks are owned by or licensed to the GSK group of companies. ©2024 GSK group of companies or its licensor.
+Trademarks are owned by or licensed to the GSK group of companies. ©2026 GSK group of companies or its licensor.
 Marketed by GlaxoSmithKline NZ Ltd, Auckland.
 Adverse events involving GlaxoSmithKline products should be reported to GSK Medical Information on 0800 808 500.